 The next sections look at the lira’s recent performance, analysts’ expectations, and Turkish lira forecasts.

-On the technical front, the Turkish Lira traded lower, setting new records of decline against the dollar and euro after elections.
-The pairs continued to trade within the levels of the ascending channels, ccelerating the uptrend since mid-May.
+On the technical front, the Turkish Lira traded lower, setting new records of decline against the dollar and euro after the elections which accelerated even after the spectacular interest rate hikes which missed expectations.

 This is explained by JP Morgan: "Initially, lira depreciates, driven by pent-up pressures of the large stimulus ahead of the elections.
 As financial repression is relaxed, locals increase FX portfolios, while foreigners wait for better valuation entry points."